uschpc/webportal-netlify-gatsby/src/user-guides/parallel-programming/mpi.md

 When running multi-threaded jobs, make sure to also link multi-threaded libraries (e.g., MKL, FFTW), and vice versa, link single threaded libraries to single threaded MPI programs.

-The `OMP_NUM_THREADS` count can be calculated automatically by utilizing SLURM-provided variables, assuming that all nodes have the same CPU core count.
-This can prevent accidental over or under-subscription when node or task count in the SLURM script changes:
+The `OMP_NUM_THREADS` count can be calculated automatically by utilizing Slurm-provided variables, assuming that all nodes have the same CPU core count.
+This can prevent accidental over or under-subscription when node or task count in the Slurm script changes:

 ```
 // Find number of threads for OpenMP